kroma-network/kroma-specs/specs/experimental/validator-system-v2/asset-manager.md

 ## Undelegation Delay of 7 days from the Delegation

-To prevent abuse such as attempting to receive unintended and unjustified rewards or avoiding slashing through various forms of manipulation, all undelegation and reward claims are subject to a one-week delay.
+To prevent abuse such as attempting to receive unintended and unjustified rewards, all undelegation and reward claims are subject to a one-week delay.
 Without this 7-day delay, the following abuses could occur:

 > Exploiting the fact that output finalization takes one week, a submitter could delegate a large amount of KRO right before output finalization, and then undelegate it immediately after finalization.
 This way, the delegator could take